Josh Hammer: Career

 After graduating from law school, Hammer worked for sixteen months at the Houston office of Kirkland & Ellis LLP.
 He then clerked for Judge James C. Ho on the U.S. Court of Appeals for the Fifth Circuit.

 While establishing himself as an editor at The Daily Wire and contributor at TheBlaze, he also worked as of counsel at the First Liberty Institute.

 Starting in 2020, Hammer joined Newsweek as opinion editor.
-He is also the host of The Josh Hammer Show, a Newsweek podcast.
-Beginning that same year, he joined Creators Syndicate as a syndicated columnist and became a research fellow at the pro-national conservatism Edmund Burke Foundation, where his scholarship "specializes in the Anglo-American jurisprudential tradition."
+He has since assumed the title of senior editor-at-large.
+He is also the host of The Josh Hammer Show, a Newsweek podcast and syndicated weekly radio show.
+Also in 2020, he joined Creators Syndicate as a syndicated columnist and became a research fellow at the pro-national conservatism Edmund Burke Foundation, where his scholarship "specializes in the Anglo-American jurisprudential tradition."

+In 2023, he was named a fellow at the Florida-based Palm Beach Freedom Institute.

 His recent scholarship includes the article "Common Good Originalism," published in the Harvard Journal of Law and Public Policy, in which he attempts to theorize a "middle-ground position" and fusion of originalism and common good constitutionalism.

+With the natural law scholar Hadley Arkes, Matthew Peterson, and Garrett Snedeker, Hammer co-authored in 2021 the influential manifesto "A Better Originalism," arguing for "a bolder, more robust jurisprudence rooted in the principles and practices of American constitutionalism."

 Hammer has also contributed to the University of St. Thomas Law Journal.

+He previously hosted America on Trial with Josh Hammer, a legal podcast primarily focused on the 2024 United States presidential election.
+Hammer remains a member of the bar in Texas and serves as senior counsel for both the Article III Project and the Internet Accountability Project.

-The Southern Poverty Law Center reported that the Newsweek opinion section under Hammer's tenure had "emerged as a hub for opinion pieces authored by radical right activists", noting its elevation of conspiracy theorists such as Jack Posobiec and Dinesh D'Souza, and its publication of conspiracy theories about COVID-19.
+The Southern Poverty Law Center opined that the Newsweek opinion section under Hammer's tenure had "emerged as a hub for opinion pieces authored by radical right activists", noting its elevation of conspiracy theorists such as Jack Posobiec and Dinesh D'Souza, and its publication of conspiracy theories about COVID-19.

 In December 2022, Hammer attended the annual gala for the New York Young Republican Club, along with noted far-right figures such as Posobiec, Steve Bannon, Marjorie Taylor Greene, and Peter Brimelow.

+Hammer is the author of the book Israel and Civilization: The Fate of the Jewish Nation and the Destiny of the West, from Radius Book Group.